compilit/ssimpl/docs/index.md

 In order to store data on the IPFS while leveraging metadata to 'update' files, a central server is also required.

-Finally, in order to ensure every SSIMPLE DID out there is actually from the ones they claim to be, DoaToa can be presented with the cryptographic material coming from your passport along with the DID.
+Finally, in order to ensure every SSIMPL DID out there is actually from the ones they claim to be, DoaToa can be presented with the cryptographic material coming from your passport along with the DID.
 If DoaToa can verify this material, the DID will be signed by DoaToa.
 Verification of this material goes as follows: